NingWang1729/Amazona/README.md

 Note: Move backend into same directory as a new folder named frontend.
+Note also: Middleware does not seem to work for some reason.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).